dreamcatcher-tech/network/Inbox/2025-02-19 2126 mango query language over artifact.md

 Provide a UI element to drill into each query as it is being done and see how it worked out.

 The language is about query, execution, mutation, and ultimately, agency, described in a standard way.
 Spin up an agent with a few lines of agentql.

+Different formats can have different query modules, like pdf can have the concept of page, or paragraph.
+Image can have concept of objects, video can have something different again.